canonical/ubuntu-server-documentation/tutorial/managing-software.md

   These were other dependencies that `apache2` needed, but none of them depend upon `apache2-data`, so even if we remove `apache2` and `apache2-data` they would still be functional -- they just aren't used by any other installed packages...and so have no reason to be there anymore.
+They won't be removed, APT is helpfully telling us so we're aware of them.

 - "The following packages will be REMOVED"

-  These are the packages that will be removed directly - we've told `apt` we want to remove `apache2-data`, so that's included, but it also will remove `apache2` itself!
+  These are the packages that will be removed directly - we've told APT we want to remove `apache2-data`, so we expect that to be included, but it will also remove `apache2` itself!
 This is because `apache2-data` is a required dependency, and `apache2` won't function *at all* without it.

 Let's now choose <kbd>Y</kbd> to confirm we want to remove this dependency.